toastkid/ffconf-workshop/lab-angular/README.md

 		}]);

 Now when we add credStore as a depedency Angular will create a new credStore and inject it into the controller.
-This means that we can reference a varable called credStore in the signinController and it will be a version of whatever was created in the factory.
+This means that we can reference a variable called credStore in the signinController and it will be a version of whatever was created in the factory.

-If you look at the code inside signinController you will otice it checks credStore ad if it contains a valid user then it will forward the user onto another route /lab-angular/rating.
+If you look at the code inside signinController you will notice it checks credStore and if it contains a valid user then it will forward the user onto another route /lab-angular/rating.

-We there fore need to configure the other routes and the other controllers.
+We now need to configure the other routes and the other controllers.

-However before we do that we eed to fix a security issue.
+However, before we do that we need to fix a security issue.

 #Resolve
 Before you can call the API you must get a security token.
 Rather than setting a token everytime we call $http.post we can do it globally with the code  $http.defaults.headers.common.Authorization = 'Bearer ' + token;

-To ensure that this code is run before we call an API will will do somethig a little hacky and make sure that the ratingApp.resolve function below is called everything a user goes to a specific route.
+To ensure that this code is run before we call an API we will do something a little hacky and make sure that the ratingApp.resolve function below is called everytime a user goes to a specific route.

 Firstly add the following function: